Namib Desert Horse: Characteristics

 The most common color of the Namib Desert horse is bay, although there are a few chestnut and brown horses.
 There are even a smaller number of black horses but these are exceptional.
 The gene for gray does not occur in the breed.
 There are many individuals with dorsal striping but no zebra stripes.
 No other colors have been recorded.
 The Namib Desert horses are athletic, muscular, clean-limbed, and strong boned.
 They are short-backed with oblique shoulders and good withers.
 The horses have the appearance of well-bred riding horses in head, skin, and coat.
 Overall, they have good conformation, with few deformities.
 Club hooves are occasionally seen in foals, likely due to trauma to the hoof while traveling long distances.

 Scientists studying the horses rate their body condition on a scale of one (excellent) to five (very poor), based mainly on estimated weight and muscle tone.
 The horses tend to remain in above average condition, despite the harsh environment in which they live, with stallions generally averaging better condition then mares.
 During severe droughts, the average body score decreases, but even then horses are found with moderate body scores and the entire population is never in very poor condition.
 The condition of the horses is directly correlated to rainfall, through a correlation to available forage, though temperature, distance between forage and water and individual energy expenditures also play a role.
 Studies during the 1990s found no evidence of equine disease among the population and few external parasites.
-Investigations of carcasses found four internal nematode parasites present (strongyles, small and large pinworms and Ascarids), as well as the larvae of botflys.
+Investigations of carcasses found four internal nematode parasites present (strongyles, small and large pinworms and Ascarids), as well as the larvae of botflies.